History of Comberton

 By 1961, there had been further development with the creation of Bush Close and further development along Barton Road, The population reflects this, as it had risen to 812.
 Defined as a centre for rural growth, the village grew rapidly in the late 1960’s with the creation of the estate around Harbour Avenue, often referred by locals as The Janes Estate, after the builders.
 Following this, the population rose to 1,650.
 Further development in the mid seventies, which according to planners would spread out the development of the village, again this increased the population to 2,400.

-(This history, complete with pictures, can be downloaded as a PDF file (864K)) by clicking comberton history pdf.
+(The original history, complete with pictures, can be downloaded as a PDF file (864K)) by clicking comberton history pdf.

 In 2016 Historic England released a photo showing an Iron Age/Roman settlement north of Branch Road as one of the leading archealogical finds using aerial surveying.
 See here for further information and a link to the picture.